Operations

 APPLYING FOR AN AIR TRANSPORT LICENCE

-GRANT OF AN AIR TRANSPORT LICENCE
+CONDITIONS FOR GRANT OF AN AIR TRANSPORT LICENCE

 Before granting an application, the Panel must be satisfied that the applicant is a fit person to operate aircraft under the authority of the licence, having regard to –